jadedanial/point-of-sale/README.md

 Follow the steps below to get started with this project's development environment.

-1. Install frameworks and libraries using pip3.
+1. Install frameworks and libraries using pip3
-   - pip3 install django==4.0.3
    - pip3 install pandas==1.4.2
    - pip3 install pdfkit==1.0.0
    - pip3 install psycopg2==2.9.3